 They also proactively ensure that the streets are kept clean and tidy as well as providing a litter & dog bin emptying service.
-The service is also responsible for ensuring that all areas are kept clear of graffiti and removal of fly tipping as well as public conveniences, car parks and bus shelter cleansing across Adur & Worthing.
+The service is also responsible for ensuring that all areas are kept clear of graffiti and for removal of fly tipping, as well as public conveniences, car parks and bus shelter cleansing across Adur & Worthing.

-Environmental Services also provides a commercial, green and bulky waste service to local businesses, and manage and maintain both Councils' vehicle fleet.
+Environmental Services also provides a commercial, green and bulky waste service to local businesses, and manages and maintains both Councils' vehicle fleet.